innowebau/silverstripe-common-password-validation/readme.md

 ## Overview

-Adds additional validation steps to PasswordValidator to check for common passwords, the member's name and repeated characters.
+Adds additional validation steps to PasswordValidator to check for commonly used passwords, the member's name and repeated characters.

 ## Requirements